Skip to Main

 Maya Hood White

-Vineyards: 55 acres, including four primary vineyards, plus sourcing from growers with whom they have long-term relationships
+Vineyards: 55 acres across two estate vineyards, plus sourcing from growers with whom they have long-term relationships

-Vineyard management: Conventional, with a focus on low-input farming
+Vineyard management: Conventional, with a focus on low-intervention farming

 Soils: Varies by vineyard, including silt, loam, greenstone, quartz, and clay

-Grapes grown: Merlot, Cabernet Franc, Petit Manseng, Chardonnay, Tannat, Petit Verdot, Sauvignon Blanc, Cabernet Sauvignon, Malbec, Malvasia Bianca, Muscat, Vidal Blanc, Chambourcin
+Grapes grown: Merlot, Cabernet Franc, Petit Manseng, Chardonnay, Tannat, Petit Verdot, Sauvignon Blanc, Cabernet Sauvignon, Malbec

 Quick facts:

-• Maya Hood White took charge of winemaking in 2022 after eight years as part of the team.
+• Maya Hood White was promoted to winemaker in 2022, eight years after joining the team.

-• The tasting room at the winery regularly features wines from other Virginia producers because they’re passionate about the growth of the Virginia wine industry as a whole, and they believe that a rising tide lifts all boats.
+• The tasting room at the winery regularly features wines from other Virginia producers reflecting Early Mountain’s passion for the Virginia wine industry and their belief that a rising tide lifts all boats.

 When Jean Case and her husband Steve first tried Virginia wines in the early 2000s, what they tasted was potential.
 They saw a region capable of producing high-quality wines, but one which almost none of their wine-loving friends knew anything about.
-They founded Early Mountain in 2012 to help tell the story of what’s possible in Virginia.
+They founded Early Mountain in 2012 with the conviction that Virginia could produce wines that stand shoulder to shoulder with the best in the world.

 Winemaker Maya Hood White has been a part of the Early Mountain team since 2014, and she took charge of wine production in 2022.
-The goal in the cellar is to create balanced, textured, and complex wines.
-They employ native yeast for long, slow fermentations, increasing complexity and adding texture from the extended yeast contact.
+Her goal in the cellar is to create balanced, textured, and complex wines.
+She employs native yeast for long, slow fermentations, increasing complexity and adding texture from the extended lees contact.
 Each wine is also the result of blending, whether that’s among grape varieties or clones, fermentation methods (e.g. destemmed or whole cluster), barrel sizes, or many other factors.
 For example, the Rosé is usually a blend of 9-12 different fermentation approaches to create the desired dry, aromatic, and layered style.
-Virginia is a region with significant vintage variation, so the Early Mountain team has decided to approach each year’s changes with creativity and artistry, making wines that embrace the uniqueness of each season.
+Virginia is a region with significant vintage variation which keeps Maya on her toes as she strives to create world-class wines that reflect the vineyard and the vintage they come from.